1. What does a typical session look like?

 5. Where do you shoot?

-90% of my session are at the beach, and that is simply because it's what is requested.
+97% of my session are at the beach, and that is simply because it's what is requested.
 I LOVE the beach and have no complaints in this area. :) I love everything nature though--trails, hills, urban etc. I'm also totally open to any places that hold a special meaning to you or somewhere you spend lots of time together as a family.
-I even did a session at a playground this year, somewhere they frequent most Saturdays.
-It may not have had all the glam of the sandy shore, but I just love the tangible memories that went along with it!
+Backyards, in home, local parks, etc.

 6. What should we bring?